redis/redis-doc/topics/performance-on-cpu.md

 ### Sampling stack traces using perf

-To profile both user and kernel-level stacks of redis-server for a specific length of time, for example 60 seconds, at an sampling frequency of 999 samples per second:
+To profile both user and kernel-level stacks of redis-server for a specific length of time, for example 60 seconds, at a sampling frequency of 999 samples per second:

     perf record -g --pid $(pgrep redis-server) -F 999 -- sleep 60